FudaWiki/fudawiki-files/hanafuda/patterns/hana-cards.md

 ### 1. Babanuki (old maid)
 The game can be played by 2 or more players.
 All 49 cards of the deck are used, including the joker.

 First decide the dealer in any method preferred.
-The dealer shuffles and deals one card at a time, starting with the person to his left, clockwise.
-When all the cards have been dealt, the number of cards in each player's hand will vary slightly; this is normal.
+The dealer shuffles and deals one card at a time to each player's hand, starting with the person to his left, clockwise, until all the cards in the deck have been dealt.
+The number of cards in each player's hand will vary slightly; this is normal.

 Each player looks carefully at their own hand and discards any pair of cards that have matching suits.
 (If there are three cards of the same suit in your hand, you cannot put all three on the table.
 Only two of these cards must be discarded.)
 This way, no cards with the same picture will remain in any players' hand.